digital-asset/daml/docs/source/daml/intro/10_Functional101.rst

 That's quite a mouthful, and does require one to know what *meaning* the typeclass ``Choice`` gives to parameters ``t`` ``c`` and ``r``, but in many cases, that's obvious from the context or names of typeclasses and variables.

-Note that using single letters, while common, is not mandatory.
+Using single letters, while common, is not mandatory.
 The above may be made a little bit clearer by expanding the type parameter names, at the cost of making the code a bit longer:

 .. code-block:: daml